 "Willow, we'll talk about this tomorrow."
 Oz tried to take her shoulders and show her to the door, but the redhead wasn't having it.

 "No, dammit!
 We'll talk about this now!
-Buffy told me that sometimes what a girl makes has to be the first move and now that I'm saying this I'm starting to think that the written version sounded pretty good, but you know what I mean."
+Buffy told me that sometimes a girl has to make the first move and now that I'm saying this I'm starting to think that the written version sounded pretty good, but you know what I mean."

 "I know, I know.
 It's me."
 Oz admitted without actually admitting it.
 "I'm going through some…changes."